ZhiZe-ZG/zhize-zg.github.io/docs/_posts/2024-03-27-xfce-terminal.md

 ## Introduction

-The Xfce desktop environment comes with the Terminal Emulator.
+The terminal emulator that comes with the Xfce desktop environment.
 It has basic functions and is pretty good to use.